Skip to content

 press@albanianregistry.org

-Replies within 24 hours, weekdays.
-For anything time-sensitive, mark "URGENT" in subject.
+Email replies within 24 hours, weekdays.
+For anything time-sensitive, mark "URGENT" in the subject — or call directly.

 Fact sheet